emqx/neuron-docs/en_US/module-plugins/module-description/global-standards.md

 ![south-open](./assets/south-open.png)

-Modbus devices use master-slave (client-server) communication model, and only one device (master/client) can initiate a query.
-In simple terms, it is a method used for transmitting information over serial lines between electronic devices.
+Modbus TCP/IP is a simple Modbus protocol running on Ethernet over a TCP interface.
+Modbus is an application protocol that assigns the ways of managing and passing data between electronic devices.

-## Modbus
+## Modbus Plus

 ![modbus](./assets/Modbus.png)

 ![south-commercial](./assets/south-commercial.png)

 Modbus devices use master-slave (client-server) communication model, and only one device (master/client) can initiate a query.
-In simple terms, it is a method used for transmitting information over serial lines between electronic devices.Neuron offers the following drive modules for Modbus.
+In simple terms, it is a method used for transmitting information over serial lines or ethernet between electronic devices.
+Neuron offers the following drive modules for Modbus protocol series.

 * Modbus RTU
-* Modbus plus TCP
+* Modbus TCP plus (more advance functions)
-* Modbus ph TCP
+* Modbus RTU on TCP

 ## EtherNet/IP